 The course provides a tailor-made opportunity for students to develop their bagpipe performance regardless of prior experience, whilst simultaneously studying the socio-cultural history of the instrument.

 The National Piping Centre (Patron HRH The Prince Charles, Duke of Rothesay, KG, KT, GCB.) was founded in 1996 and is located in Glasgow city centre at the top of Hope Street.
 The National Piping Centre houses twelve practice and tuition rooms and two larger ensemble rooms, all with full soundproofing.
 The Centre auditorium seats 180.

 The Centre also houses the Museum of Piping, which contains the National Museum of Scotland’s Piping Collection.
 In addition, the Centre has a library and audio resource, which together with the museum, offers students a wealth of archival information.

-Semester students will receive individual and group lessons from one or more of the following teachers:
+Semester students will receive individual lessons and lectures from staff including:

-- Roddy MacLeod MBE (Principal of the National Piping Centre)
+- Finlay MacDonald (Principal of the National Piping Centre)

 Eligibility and application